Curb Repair Program

 Current Project Status:

-The 21/22 Curb Repair Project is currently going through the Council approval process.
-Last years project maps are still available on the City website, click on the link. - This program is funded by the ½-cent Road & Bridge (Transportation) Sales Tax annually, as part of the City's Pavement Management Program.
+The FY23 Curb Repair program contract was approved by the City Council in June.
+Construction is anicipated to begin late July-early August.
+This program is funded by the ½-cent Road & Bridge (Transportation) Sales Tax annually, as part of the City's Pavement Management Program.
 For more information on the City's Curb Repair Program please visit the Pavement Management Web Page.
 Typically, the annual Curb Repair Program construction takes place between September 1st and December 1st.

 Vince Schmoeger 816-969-1800